mandafeb/mandafeb.github.io/_posts/2022-07-24-categories-post-name-here.md

 last_modified_at: 2024-09-02
 ---

-A trip to Bavaria, visiting an auntie (a friend of the wife of my aunt's brother)
+A trip to Bavaria, visiting an auntie (a friend of the wife of my aunt's brother)<br>
 <i>shot by: Olympus Mju 1 Digital Camera</i><br>
 <i>shot with: KODAK GOLD 200 135-36</i><br>